recidive/choko-website/public/content/documentation/concepts.md

 ### Extensions

-Extensions encapsulates one or more generic functionalities that can be shared and resused across applications.
+Extensions encapsulates one or more generic functionalities that can be shared and reused across applications.

 ### Hooks